 - Since 2011, ICCAT has also instituted numerous requirements related to catch reporting and measures to manage the use of fishy aggregating devices.

-- The United States has strongly advocated for management measures at ICCAT to end overfishing and rebuild the stock within 10 years.
+- The United States has strongly advocated for management measures at ICCAT to end overfishing and rebuild the stock.
 NOAA Fisheries will continue to work with ICCAT to develop effective measures to end overfishing and to implement an international rebuilding program.